katja-cmd/katja-cmd.github.io/cmdline_course.md

 ---

 **Week 3: Corpus Processing**

+Main topics:
 * Processing text files
 * Processing data files
 * Regular expressions introduction

+The third week is about text and data file processing.

 _New commands I learned this week:_